haanirafeeque/Student-Registration-Website/README.md

 This project demonstrates the use of semantic HTML elements and modern CSS styling to design a clean, user-friendly registration form interface that works across all screen sizes.

 🔗 **Live Demo:** [View Demo](https://haanirafeeque.github.io/Student-Registration-Website/)
-*(Replace this link with your hosted version — for example, GitHub Pages, Netlify, or Vercel.)*

 ---